maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 }
 ```

-These two things are in fact the _only_  two things our collection algorithm cares about in regards to the Gc's data
+These two things are in fact the _only_  two things our collection algorithm cares about in regards to `Gc`'s data.
-pointer.
 Therefore, whenever we're in the context of the collection algorithm, we will cast our Gc's into a trait object:

 ```rust
 type OpaqueGc = GcInner<dyn Trace>;